sprk2012/sprk2012-cfp/x-times-mruby/README.md

 it feasable to approach i.e. parallelism in an Erlang way.
 Or open even more areas to Ruby.

-Lets see how many mruby's we can have.
+Let's see how many mruby's we can code.

-_Content_
+*Content*
-* mruby implementation basics
+- implementation basics (how does it work and how to modify)
-* how to modify mruby
+- footprint and limitation
-* mruby's footprint
+- use-cases

-* mruby's limitation
+*Meta*
 - Preferred presentation day: [no preference]
 - Presentation language: [English]